Black rhinoceros behind Rok in grassy landscape of Nakuru National Park, Kenya

 Dangerous ride while hanging above cows

 Kenyan truck drivers do not provide seats or benches for a more comfortable journey.
-Consequently, I had to find a place on the metal structure with approximately 30 cows and bulls squeezing under my feet.
+I had to find a place on the metal structure with approximately 30 cows and bulls squeezing under my feet.

 The ride was long and uncomfortable, from early morning to late afternoon.
-The rough bush road tossed me around and it took a lot of energy to hold on to the iron structure while the animals every now and then meowed loudly or tripped over each other.
+The rough bush road tossed me around and it took a lot of energy to hold on to the iron structure.
+In the meantime, the animals occasional meowed loudly or tripped over each other.

 My hands hurt, I couldn’t breathe properly, I was worried about my backpack, which was in danger of falling onto the iron floor of the truck trailer.
 When I was too tired, I leaned on the cattle for a while, but I had to be careful, so the guard didn’t see me.

 Upgrade and comfort on the way to Isiolo